What to do if we refuse you access

 • clearly identify the record, including the series number and control symbol

-• lodge the application within 28 days of us notifying you of our decision to refuse or restrict access
+• lodge the application within 28 days of us notifying you of our decision to refuse or restrict access.

 We will give you the result of your application for internal reconsideration in writing.
 This will happen within 30 business days.
-If we still refuse access you may then appeal to the Administrative Appeals Tribunal or contact the Commonwealth Ombudsman.
+If we still refuse access you may then appeal to the Administrative Review Tribunal or contact the Commonwealth Ombudsman.

-The Administrative Appeals Tribunal
+The Administrative Review Tribunal

-Decisions the AAT can review
+Decisions the ART can review

 • our internal reconsideration has confirmed our decision to refuse you access to open period material